-There’s nothing that says you should or shouldn’t do anything in your first month after you stop working.
+There’s nothing that says you should or shouldn’t do anything in the first month after you stop working.
 Any pressure to act is purely internal.
-After years, or decades working in a career, it’s been a major change for me to no longer have external pressure.
+After years, or decades working in a career, it’s been a major change for me to no longer have that external pressure.

 What fills that void will be up to you.
 It could be an internal motivation to complete long-standing projects.
 It could start with time to unwind and decompress after a stressful career.
 It could even mean a longing to go back to work.
 There’s no right or wrong.

 The same way it’s useful to schedule work, give yourself permission to do nothing every once in a while!
 You’ll thank yourself later for the chance.